rinodrops/joplin-plugin-omnivore-sync/README.md

 The plugin offers three predefined templates for formatting highlights:

-1. Default: Includes the article title, quote, link to the highlight, creation date, and annotation
+1. Default: Includes a full markdown layout with the article title, quote, source link, creation date, and annotation
 2. Minimal: Includes only the quote, annotation (if any), and a link to the source
-3. Detailed: Includes a full markdown layout with the article title, quote, source link, creation date, and annotation

 ## Contributing